 Will I Use Universal Orlando’s SuperStar Shuttle Again?

-Well, I probably will, but read on.
 For solo visits, the shuttle isn’t awful value if you can tolerate the ridiculous amount of time a journey can take.
-For visits with two people, it will probably make more sense to Uber, but as a reviewer of these things I’d expect to still occasionally take the shuttle.
+But why bother?
+It isn’t that great of value, and you’re losing vacation time to a clunky shuttle experience.
+For visits with two people, it will just make more sense to Uber.

 The SuperStar Shuttle and travel wallet are nice, but the experience really doesn’t feel as welcoming as the old Disney’s Magical Express, which created much more of the bubble feeling.